Feeling numb after someone you love dies

-Feeling unemotional and disconnected from others is a normal part of the grieving process for many people.
+Feeling disconnected from others and showing little emotion—or not feeling anything at all—is a normal part of the grieving process for many people.

-Losing someone you love is jolt to your mind and body, and feeling numb can be a reaction to that.
+Losing someone you love is jolt to your mind and body, and numbness can be a reaction to that.

 Avoid judging yourself for not grieving in some preconceived “correct” way.

 If emotional numbness after a death lasts for a long time, it may be a sign of complicated grief.

 Reach out to people or groups who can support you; feeling numb with grief can be a disorienting and lonely experience..

 After a loved one dies, you may experience a range of different emotions.
 You may be struggling to cope with them, thinking that you should be feeling a certain way, or mourning for a set amount of time.

 But grief is an intensely individual process.
 Whatever you are feeling, it is an entirely valid way to grieve.

 This is true even if you are not feeling much of anything at all.
 It is not uncommon to experience numbness during grief: emotionally blank and disconnected from the world around you.